-When the floor flows seamlessly from wall to wall, your bathroom will look like it magically grew some serious square footage.
-That’s good news for small spaces: The minimum size guidelines issued by the Americans with Disabilities Act are a modest 36" x 36".
+When the floor flows unobstructed from wall to wall, your bathroom will look like it magically grew some serious square footage.
+That’s good news for small spaces.

-Curbless showers are a classic example of Universal Design, which promotes products that are as accessible for as many people as possible, regardless of age, size or physical ability.
+, which promotes spaces that are accessible for as many people as possible, regardless of age, size or physical ability.
 With no tub or threshold to climb over, a barrier-free shower is a game-changer for anyone with achy joints—or who uses a wheelchair.
+The minimum size guidelines issued by the Americans with Disabilities Act for a transfer type shower compartment is a modest 36" x 36".